A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: Introduction

 A Multi-Armed Bandit (MAB) is a problem in which a learner sequentially picks an action among $K$ alternatives, called arms, and collects a random reward.
 The rewards collected from an arm $k \in [K]$ are all drawn independently from a distribution $F_k$, of mean $\mu_k$.
 At each time step $t$ the learner chooses an arm $A_t$, adapting her strategy in order to maximize the expected sum of rewards.
 For a time horizon $T$ this is equivalent to minimizing the \emph{regret}, formally defined as

-where $N_k(T)=\sum_{t=1}^T \ind(A_t=k)$ is the total number of selections of arm $k$ up to time $T$, and $\Delta_k$ is the \emph{sub-optimality gap} of arm $k$: $\Delta_k = \mu^\star - \mu_k$ for $\mu^\star=\max_{j\in\K} \mu_j$.
+where $N_k(T)=\sum_{t=1}^T \ind(A_t=k)$ is the total number of selections of arm $k$ up to time $T$, and $\Delta_k$ is the \emph{sub-optimality gap} of arm $k$: $\Delta_k = \mu^\star - \mu_k$, for $\mu^\star=\max_{j\in\K} \mu_j$.
 Assuming that $F_1,\dots, F_K$ come from the same family of distributions $\cF$, \cite{LaiRobbins85} and \cite{burnetas96LB} proved (respectively for single-parametric and general families) that a uniformly efficient bandit algorithm\footnote{$\forall (F_1, \dots, F_K)\in \cF^K$: $\forall \alpha>0$, $\bE[N_k(T)]=o(T^\alpha)$ for all $k$ satisfying $\Delta_k>0$.} satisfies the following lower bound for any sub-optimal arm $k$:

 where $\KL(.,.)$ denotes the Kullback-Leibler divergence between two distributions.
 We call an algorithm \emph{asymptotically optimal} if it admits a regret upper bound \emph{matching} this lower bound.
-Furthermore, if $\bE[N_k(T)]= \cO(\log(T))$ we say that the algorithm achieves a \emph{logarithmic regret}.
+Furthermore, if for each $k \in [K]$ it holds that $\bE[N_k(T)] \leq C_k\log(T)$, for some problem-dependent constant $C_k$, we say that the algorithm achieves a \emph{logarithmic regret}.

 \paragraph{Families of distributions} The lower bound presented in \eqref{eq::asymp_opt_def} depends on the characteristics of the family of distributions $\cF$, on which assumptions have to be made before designing bandit algorithms.
 For instance, \emph{Single Parameter Exponential Families} (SPEF) are a usual parametric model (see Definition~\ref{def::spef}).
 They include several usual distributions such as Bernoulli, Poisson, or Gaussian distributions with known variance.
 In some cases a multiparameter exponential family is also considered such as \textit{Gaussian distributions with unknown variances}.